 An umbrella contractor mortgage is simply a standard mortgage product taken out by a fixed or short-term contractor who is employed by an umbrella company.

-There are no mortgage products specifically for umbrella company contractors, though a few providers have dedicated contractor-only deals.
+Similar to IT contractor mortgages and Limited company contractor applicants, there are no mortgage products specifically for umbrella company contractors, though a few providers have dedicated contractor-only deals.

 But in general, contractors can apply for exactly the same mortgage products and rates as any other type of applicant.

 As your de facto employer, the Umbrella company is responsible for payroll.
 This includes issuing deductions for tax and National Insurance contributions (NIC), as well as issuing statutory sick pay (SSP), holiday entitlement and so on.

 Most mortgage providers treat umbrella contractors as a PAYE employee, not a self-employed applicant.
 More on the implications of that later.

 Can I get a contractor mortgage working under an umbrella company?

 Yes.
 Whilst it's not as straightforward as it would be for a permanently employed applicant, and success will depend on your circumstances fitting lender criteria, getting an umbrella company mortgage is absolutely possible.